laportagm/3D-Models/README.md

 # Interactive Learning:
 With these 3D printed brain section models, learners can physically examine and manipulate different parts of the brain, gaining a deeper understanding of its structure and functions.

-# Visual Aid:
-The models are color-coded and labeled, allowing users to easily identify specific regions, anatomical structures, and neural pathways within the brain.

 # Hands-on Experience:
 By physically handling the 3D models, learners can engage in a tactile learning experience that complements traditional textbook or digital learning materials.